Showing posts with label gatlinburg. Show all posts

 Day 2: Monday, September 29, 2014

-I was up early the next morning looking on my IPad for paces to visit.
+I was up early the next morning, looking on my iPad for places to visit.

-On the way, we stopped at Blowing Cave Mill, it was built in 1880, it was located along the side of a hill of running water.
+On the way, we stopped at Blowing Cave Mill, which was built in 1880 and is located along the side of a hill with running water.

 Blowing Cave Mill

-The mill appeared deserted but there was a sign of new building material that may be to repair the mill.
+The mill appeared deserted, but there was a sign of new building material that may be for repairing the mill.

 The Mill was built of unpainted wooden planks, with four glass window panes on each side and a tin roof.

-The basement was built of stones with two barred windows, and a door to enter.
+The basement was constructed of stone, featuring two barred windows and a door for entry.

-On the backside of the building was a wheel that was feed by a stream that would have turned the wheel to grind the corn or wheat.
+On the backside of the building was a wheel that was powered by a stream, which would have turned the wheel to grind corn or wheat.

 Traveling to Blowing Cave Mill